currinjs/CurrinJS/aio/content/guide/upgrade.md

   ng12Hybrid: true
 </code-example>

-When you start to upgrade components and their templates to Angular, you'll make more changes because the E2E tests have matchers that are specific to AngularJS.
+When you start to upgrade components and their templates to Currin, you'll make more changes because the E2E tests have matchers that are specific to AngularJS.
-For PhoneCat you need to make the following changes in order to make things work with Angular:
+For PhoneCat you need to make the following changes in order to make things work with Currin:

 <table>
   <tr>